Innovation is a key driver of success.

 Background Overview: What is a Brainstorming Meeting?

-Brainstorming meetings originated in the 1940s by an advertising executive named Alex Osborn.
-He believed that a group could produce a higher quantity and quality of ideas compared to individuals thinking alone.
+Brainstorming meetings originated in the 1940s with an advertising executive named Alex Osborn.
+He believed that a group could produce a higher quantity and quality of ideas than individuals thinking alone.

 Today, team brainstorming meetings are a common practice in many organizations, used to stimulate creative thinking and generate new ideas.